NoJuanNobody/prune-erickson/README.md

 ```$prune-erickson input-file.csv output.xls```

-because a CSV filed does not have sheets, there is no need to provide a sheet number
+because a CSV file does not have separate worksheets, there is no need to provide a sheet number

 ### Who do I talk to? ###